-Changes to the Building Regulations that come into force today can help the industry make buildings healthier and more comfortable while also reducing their carbon footprint, writes BESA’s head of technical Graeme Fox.
+Changes to the Building Regulations that come into force today can help the industry make buildings healthier and more comfortable while also reducing their carbon footprint, writes BESA’s Director of Technical Graeme Fox.

 The Building Regulations have never been perfect – far from it.
 Revisions are usually the result of several compromises and there is often too much wriggle room to properly establish the higher design and operational standards we would really like to see.